wangdi7670/CS149-2023-asst1/README.md

 be thought of as spawning a group of concurrent ISPC program instances (referred to in the ISPC documentation as a gang).
 The gang of instances runs to completion, then control returns back to the calling C code.

+**my_note**: Note that all of the exposition up until now has been related to harvesting the available parallelism from the SIMD unit in a single CPU core.(from <https://ispc.github.io/example.html>)

 __Stop.
 This is your friendly instructor.
 Please read the preceding paragraph again.
 Trust me.__